Hadi Khamenei: Newspapers

 Khamenei was the publisher of various newspapers, including Hayat-e-No. The Special Court for the Clergy, a tribunal appointed by the Supreme Leader, accused Hayat-e-No of "press offenses."
-The newspaper was accused of insulting Imam Khomeini in a cartoon.
+The newspaper was accused of insulting Ruhollah Khomeini in a cartoon.
 In parliament, Hadi Khamenei said that he would have rather died than be accused of insulting the imam.
 The Special Court for Clergy temporarily banned Hayat-e No in January 2000.
 According to the Guardian, Hayat-e No is a reliable paper.
 Financial Times stated that Hayat-e No was a pro-reform daily.
 The paper was banned in December 2009 by the Press Supervisory Board "for working outside the regulations".

 Hadi Khamenei's other newspaper, Jahan-e Islam, was shut down in 1995.
 The newspaper was accused of insulting Islamic beliefs and publishing false information.
 According to The New York Times, Jahan-e Islam was a moderate daily.
 However, in 1995, The New York Times characterized Jahan-e Islam, as a "hard-line Islamic newspaper."